 The film The Sound of Music brought superstardom to Nonnberg Abbey.
 Contrary to the film’s story, Maria Auguste Kutschera was not yet a nun when she was sent to Baron von Trapp’s residence to take care of his kids.
 Maria was only a governess and a novice then.

 Maria Auguste and Georg von Trapp married in the Nonnberg Abbey Church in 1927.
-This does not align with the film, where the wedding took place in the Mondsee Church.
+This does not align with the film, where the wedding occurred in the Mondsee Church.
 Those who watched the film will find no shots of the abbey’s interiors, as it was solely filmed in front of the abbey and its graveyard.

 The abbey now contains a significant collection of medieval texts, sculptures, and paintings.
 The sisters also manage a guesthouse, a pottery business, and a farm in the Erentrudishof that has been in operation for over 40 years, in addition to their conventual duties.

-See Related: Best Things to do in Vienna With Kids
+See Related: Best Things to Do in Vienna With Kids

 12. Old Town Hall